lephong/lstm-rnn/README.md

 	./lstm-rnn --train train.config model.dat

-where the resulted model will be stored in file `model.dat`.
+where the resulting model will be stored in `model.dat`.

 ####Evaluation